KelyanDev/VacationProgram/README.md

 Usable in console with the "main.py" file or with a GUI with the "gui.py" file

->[!NOTE]
+>[!IMPORTANT]
-> Do notes that this program works only with our calendar format
+> Please remember that this program works only with our calendar format
-> Please also notes that you need all files if you want everything to work
+> Also, all files are required for the code to fully work